 The workshop is divided into hands-on experience and lecture time, which will allow students to learn and practice new skills.
 Upon completion of the workshop, the student should return to the high school with more confidence and provide better assistance to their high school’s Certified Athletic Trainer.

-- Emergency situations
+- Emergency action plans

-- Splinting, stretching, taping techniques
+- Advanced taping and wound care techniques

 The workshop is led by the Children’s Sports Medicine Program.
 Members of the Children’s team have valuable knowledge and experience in the field of athletic training and high school sport’s injury management.